 - salt and pepper to taste

-- 1 cup chicken or vegetable stock water can also be used
+- 1 cup chicken stock/broth or vegetable broth or water for vegan/vegetarian version

 - 3 cups diced butternut squash

 - 30 oz. canned chickpeas drained and rinsed (2 small cans, or 2.5 cups cooked chickpeas)

 - 2 cups packed baby spinach roughly chopped

 - 2 tablespoons fresh cilantro chopped plus more for garnish